Itera/ada-django-kurs/__tasks__/part3/README.md

 - `recipe-list-item`: styling for a `<div>` containing one recipe
 - `recipe-image`: styling for an `<img>` containing the recipe image

-To use these class names, we recommend a HTML structure like this:
+To use these class names, the HTML can be structured like this:

 ```html
 <div class="<containername>">